-Michael’s primary research focusses on the moelcular determinants of disease in high-risk populations.
-This is accomplished using interdisciplinary approach that combines molecular biology, nutritional epidemiology, molecular epidemiology, and advanced statisticcal modelling.
-Using both cohort and clincial trial data, my work suggests that populations that differ in age, ethcnity, or body weight metabolise and resposnd to foods and physical acitivty differently and that this difference is associated with disease risk in later life.
+My primary research focusses on the molecular determinants of disease in high-risk populations.
+This is accomplished using interdisciplinary approach that combines molecular and nutritional epidemiology with advanced and novel statistical methods.
+Using both cohort and clincial trial data, my work suggests that populations that differ in age, ethcnity, or body weight metabolise and resposnd to foods and physical acitivty differently and that this contribites to an elevated risk of disease in later life.

 My current research focusses on undertanding the mechanisms by which these high-risk metabolic differences influence disease risk and identifying the metabolic differneces that are most responsive to disease prevention and management.
 To acccomplish this requires a collaborative and cross-disciplinary approach that harnesses and networks the strengths of various types of biological and environmental data – i.e., nutritional, genomic, metabolomic, molecular, kinesiology, and clinical data – collected in large observational cohorts (e.g., UK Biobank and Born in Bradford).
 My current network of close collaborators includes research groups at the Universty of Leeds (e.g., Food Science and Nutrition, Medicine, Data Analytics), St James’s Hospital (Leeds, UK), and the University of Bristol, and internationally (e.g., McMaster University and Univeristy of Guelph in Canada).
 These collaborations allow us to identify the distinct and combined impacts of distinct and combined exposures on health and disease, and point us towards the ideal targets to lower disease risk.

 - Lead Academic Tutor

 - The role of nutrition on disease prevention and development in high-risk groups;

 - The interaction between genes and nutrition and their role in health and disease;

 - Wellcome Trust.
 Early maternal predictors of infant birth weight and adult cardiometabolic risk in South Asians.